 - Snapchat popularized the idea with their Snapcodes that let users add other Snapchat users as friends.

-- Twitter, Kik and Facebook Messenger followed and now scanning a code to initiate a connection is starting to become normal.
+- Twitter, Kik, Facebook Messenger and Google Allo followed and now scanning a code to initiate a connection is starting to become normal.

-- Apps like the desktop experience for WhatsApp and the rumored upcoming Google Allo use QR codes to authorize their desktop accounts with the mobile ones
+- Apps like the desktop experience for WhatsApp and the rumored upcoming desktop experience for Google Allo use QR codes to authorize their desktop accounts with the mobile ones

 - Airline and train tickets are using QR codes for their mobile boarding passes.